Ryan Burr

-Ryan Burr (born March 17, 1978, Pittsburgh, Pennsylvania) is a sports television journalist.
+Ryan Burr (born March 17, 1972, Pittsburgh, Pennsylvania) is a sports television journalist.
 Burr worked for the NBC Sports Group from 2012 to 2021, with his duties mainly consisting of hosting all programs on Golf Channel and college basketball coverage.
 For college basketball, he mainly works as a play-by-play announcer on East Coast telecasts airing on the NBC Sports Network.
-Before joining the NBC Sports Group, Burr was previously a studio host and Sports Center anchor for ESPN.
+Before joining the NBC Sports Group, Burr was previously a studio host and SportsCenter anchor for ESPN.
 Burr is the founder of the Notah Begay Junior Golf National Championship which is broadcast on Golf Channel.
-In 2022 6 thousand junior golfers paid $300 to play in the event.
+In 2025 10 thousand junior golfers played the tour.
+Burr currently broadcasts College golf on golf channel and the PGA Tour on ESPN+.

 Early life and career

 Burr grew up in Pittsburgh and graduated in 1994 from the Newhouse School of Public Communications at Syracuse University, earning a bachelor's degree in Broadcast Journalism.
 While a student at Syracuse, Burr regularly worked as a television play-by-play announcer, studio host, and radio personality for several media outlets.